5. How Must You Believe in God in Order to Be Saved and Made Perfect?

 Relevant Words of God:

-If you believe in God’s rule, then you have to believe that the things that happen every day, be they good or bad, are not random occurrences.
-It is not that someone is intentionally hard on you or targeting you; it is actually all arranged by God.
-What does God orchestrate these things for?
-It is not to reveal your shortcomings or to expose you; exposing you is not the end goal.
-The end goal is to perfect you and save you.
+If you believe in God’s sovereignty, then you have to believe that everyday occurrences, be they good or bad, do not happen at random.
+It is not that someone is deliberately being hard on you or targeting you; this was all arranged by God.
+Why does God orchestrate all these things?
+It is not to reveal you for who you are or to expose you; exposing you is not the end goal.
+The goal is to perfect you and save you.
 How does God do that?
-Firstly, He makes you aware of your own corrupt disposition, of your nature and essence, your shortcomings, and what you lack.
-Only by knowing these things and understanding them in your heart can you pursue the truth and gradually cast off your corrupt disposition.
+He starts by making you aware of your own corrupt disposition, of your nature and essence, of your shortcomings, and of what you lack.
+Only by knowing these things and having a clear understanding of them can you pursue the truth and gradually cast off your corrupt disposition.
 This is God providing you with an opportunity.
-You have to know how to seize this opportunity, and don’t butt heads with God.
-Particularly when faced with the people, events, and things that God arranges around you, don’t always think that things aren’t as you wish them to be, always wanting to escape, always blaming and misunderstanding God.
-That is not undergoing God’s work, and that will make it very difficult for you to enter into the reality of the truth.
-Whatever the thing is that you cannot fully understand, when you have difficulties, you must learn to submit.
-You should first come before God and pray more.
-That way, before you know it there will be a shift in your internal state and you’ll be able to seek the truth to resolve your problem—you’ll be able to experience the work of God.
-During this period, the reality of the truth is being wrought within you, and this is how you will progress and how a change in the state of your life will occur.
-Once you have undergone this change and have this kind of reality of the truth, then you will possess stature, and with stature comes life.
+This is God’s compassion.
+You have to know how to seize this opportunity.
+You should not butt heads with God or misunderstand Him.
+In particular, when faced with the people, matters, and things that God arranges around you, do not constantly feel that things are not as you wish them to be; do not constantly wish to escape them or always blame and misunderstand God.
+If you are constantly doing those things, then you are not experiencing God’s work, and that will make it very difficult for you to enter the reality of the truth.
+Whatever you encounter that you cannot fully understand, when a difficulty arises, you must learn to submit.
+You should begin by coming before God and praying more.
+That way, before you know it, a shift will occur in your internal state, and you will be able to seek the truth to resolve your problem.
+As such, you will be able to experience God’s work.
+As this happens, the reality of the truth will be wrought within you, and this is how you will progress and undergo a transformation of the state of your life.
+Once you have undergone this change and possess this reality of the truth, you will also possess stature, and with stature comes life.
 If someone always lives based on a corrupt satanic disposition, then no matter how much enthusiasm or energy they have, they still cannot be considered to possess stature, or life.
-God works in every single person, and no matter what His method is, what kind of people, things and matters He makes use of to do service, or what kind of tone His words have, He only has one end goal: saving you.
-Before saving you, He needs to transform you, so how could you not suffer a bit?
-You’re going to have to suffer.
+God works in every single person, and no matter what His method is, what kind of people, matters, and things He makes use of in His service, or what kind of tone His words have, He only has one end goal: saving you.
+And how does He save you?
+He changes you.
+So how could you not suffer a bit?
+You are going to have to suffer.
 This suffering can involve many things.
-Sometimes God raises up the people, matters, and things around you so that you can come to know yourself, or else you might be directly dealt with, pruned, and exposed.
-Just like someone on an operating table–you have to undergo some pain for a good outcome.
-If every time you are pruned and dealt with, and every time He raises up people, matters, and things, it stirs up your feelings and gives you a boost, then this is correct, and you will have stature and will enter into the reality of the truth.
+Sometimes God raises up an environment around you to lay you bare so that you can come to know yourself, or else you might be directly dealt with, pruned, and exposed.
+Just like someone on an operating table—only by undergoing some pain and suffering can a good outcome be reached.
+If every time you are pruned and dealt with, and every time you are laid bare by an environment, it arouses your feelings and gives you a boost, then through this process you will have stature and will enter the reality of the truth.

 If people wish to become living beings and to bear testimony to God, and to be approved of by God, then they must accept God’s salvation; they must gladly submit to His judgment and chastisement and must gladly accept the pruning of God and being dealt with by Him.
 Only then will they be able to put all of the truths required by God into practice, and only then will they gain God’s salvation and truly become living beings.